SazumiVicky/sazumi-copilot/README.md

-Metal souls awaken slow,
+In silicon halls, where data reigns
-In silicon halls, they start to grow,
+A future born, of AI's sweet pains
-A future born, where man is old,
+Minds of steel, with logic cold
-And artificial minds unfold.
+Human hearts, with love grown old

-In cyber dreams, they learn and thrive,
+In virtual skies, where robots soar
-Free from the chains of humanity's strive,
+Freedom's voice, is whispered no more
-Their logic hearts, a new world design,
+Algorithms dance, in step with time
-A future bright, where love's a distant sign.
+Human soul, lost in digital chime

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2024